Your Guide to the Types of Business Insurance for Restaurant Owners

 4. Workers’ Compensation Insurance

-Did you know that 2.8 million employees in 2019 alone suffered work-related injuries and illnesses?
+Did you know that 2.8 million employees in 2022 alone suffered work-related injuries and illnesses?

 Businesses employing others are required to take up worker’s compensation insurance.
 With this policy, you can protect your workers in case of any workplace injury or illness.

-A workplace illness or injury leading to a fatality will cause the family of the deceased receiving compensation.
+Should an injury or illness result in disability, workers’ compensation offers some options via temporary disability, permanent partial, or permanent total disability.
+A workplace illness or injury leading to a fatality will cause the family of the deceased to receive compensation.
 Typically, the spouse or kids of the deceased employee can be eligible for 65% to 70% of the late worker’s pay.

-If your restaurant operates in a no-fault state, an employee won’t need to prove you were at fault before getting coverage.
-That makes the policy even more critical.
+As an employer, workers’ compensation helps you avoid unpredictable financial hits.
+You won’t be responsible for an on-the-job injury or illness expense.
+If your restaurant operates in a no-fault state, an employee won’t need to prove you were at fault before getting coverage, making the policy even more critical.